ibm-cloud-docs/containers/cs_apps.md

     You can see the IBM-provided domain in the **Ingress subdomain** and the IBM-provided certificate in the **Ingress secret** field.

 4. Create an Ingress resource.
 Ingress resources define the routing rules for the Kubernetes service that you created for your app and are used by the Ingress controller to route incoming network traffic to the service.
 You can use one Ingress resource to define routing rules for multiple external apps as long as every app is exposed with its external endpoint via a Kubernetes service inside the cluster.
-    1. Open your preferred editor and create an Ingress configuration script that is named, for example, `myexternalingress.yaml`.
+    1. Open your preferred editor and create an Ingress configuration file that is named, for example, `myexternalingress.yaml`.
-    2. Define an Ingress resource in your configuration script that uses the IBM-provided domain and TLS certificate to route incoming network traffic to your external app by using the external endpoint that you defined earlier.
+    2. Define an Ingress resource in your configuration file that uses the IBM-provided domain and TLS certificate to route incoming network traffic to your external app by using the external endpoint that you defined earlier.
 For every service you can define an individual path that is appended to the IBM-provided or custom domain to create a unique path to your app, for example `https://ingress_domain/myapp`.
 When you enter this route into a web browser, network traffic is routed to the Ingress controller.
 The Ingress controller looks up the associated service and sends network traffic to the service, and further to the external app.

         **Note:** It is important that the app listens on the path that you defined in the Ingress resource.
 Otherwise, network traffic cannot be forwarded to the app.
 Most apps do not listen on a specific path, but use the root path and a specific port.
 In this case, define the root path as / and do not specify an individual path for your app.